Fellowship for Death Penalty Abolition Leaders

 Death Penalty Abolition Leaders are advancing a powerful movement for human rights in the US and around the globe.
 The US general public and key state legislatures and courts have demonstrated declining support of the death penalty.
 The United Nations and international human rights groups have called for a world-wide abolition of the death penalty (and the US is alone with China, Iran and Saudi Arabia in carrying out so many executions).

-With the support of the Open Society Foundation’s Criminal Justice Fund and Atlantic Philanthropies, Rockwood is launching the Fellowship for Death Penalty Abolition Leaders to provide powerful and effective training in leadership and collaboration to leaders within this important sector.
+With the support of the Open Society Foundation’s Criminal Justice Fund and Atlantic Philanthropies, Rockwood launched the Fellowship for Death Penalty Abolition Leaders in 2012 to provide powerful and effective training in leadership and collaboration to leaders within this important sector.
+The pilot program was completed in April 2013, and you can learn more about the cohort here.

 Key skills developed through the Fellowship are for leaders to: